be-part/BP-NC-Games/README.md

 ## Part 1: Cloning

-Copy the link for this repo from GitHub and then clone it into your desired location by typing `git clone repo_link_here` into your terminal.
+Copy the link for this repository from GitHub and then clone it into your desired location by typing `git clone https://github.com/be-part/BP-NC-Games.git` into your terminal.

 ## Part 2: Installing dependencies